 \paragraph{Anti-misuse}

-We notice the risk of professional image generation, which may also be misused to fabricate misleading figures, deceptive technical illustrations, or fake patent sketches.
-Therefore, we advocate for transparency in professional image generation, and we hope that ProImage-Bench can promote more rigorous, verifiable, and responsible research in this field.
+We notice the risk of technical image generation, which may also be misused to fabricate misleading figures, deceptive technical illustrations, or fake patent sketches.
+Therefore, we advocate for transparency in technical image generation, and we hope that TechImage-Bench can promote more rigorous, verifiable, and responsible research in this field.